Sedalia Golf Course

 Par 4

-This difficult dog-leg left par 4 has out of bounds down the left and a lateral water hazard down the right, so a straight tee shot is paramount.
-The big hitter can try to cut the corner to have a short iron in, but if you don't catch it solid you will probably end up out of bounds.
+This difficult, dog-leg left par 4 has out of bounds down the left & a lateral water hazard down the right, so a straight tee shot is paramount.
+The big hitter can try to cut the corner to have a short iron in but if you don't catch it solid, you will probably end up out of bounds.
 A good tee shot will leave you with a mid-iron to the green.
 Take an extra club on this uphill approach shot to avoid the large front bunker.

 Hole #4